andresugartechea/introToIM/June17/README.md

 #### Schematic and circuit:

 We saw in class that we could make the LEDs fade with an analog sensor (LDR), and I liked when we made them blink using a _delay()_.
-So for this project I wanted to mixed both example to practice.
+So for this project I wanted to mixed both examples to practice.

-The LEDs can behave in 3 different ways depending on the conditions:
+For the concept, I wanted the LEDs to behave in 4 different ways depending on the conditions:
-- 1. With morning light, if the button is not being pressed, the LEDs are on.
+- 1. With normal light, if the button is not being pressed, the LEDs are on.
-- 2. With morning light, if the button is being pressed, the LEDs blink.
+- 2. With normal light, if the button is being pressed, the LEDs blink.
 - 3. Without the button being pressed, with faint light, the LEDs fade slowly.
+(The user can place their hand above the LDR)
 - 4. Without the button being pressed, with extra light, the LEDs fade fast.
+(The user can use a flashlight)

 #### Schematic and circuit: